ContextLab/CDL-tutorials/packages/README.md

 If you set up your docstrings correctly, that should be all you have to do.
 When `sphinx` builds the website, these references will automatically be populated with your docstrings.
 Note that this manual approach is easy enough for small projects but could be unsustainable for larger packages.
 For larger packages, you'll want to learn how to use [sphinx-apidoc](http://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html).
 For an example of an `api.rst` file, see [here](https://github.com/ContextLab/hypertools/blob/master/docs/api.rst).

 ### Tutorials
 While tedious, this is a crucial part of your documentation.
 It provides a way for users to learn about the package how you intended it to be used.
 In practice, writing these notebooks are also very useful for finding software bugs and testing whether your API makes sense in the "wild".
 These tutorials can be written as a jupyter notebook (located in `docs/tutorial`) and then converted to `.rst` format with a script that I shamelessly stole from `seaborn` (located here: `docs/tutorial/tools/nb_to_doc.py`).
 For an example notebook see [here](https://github.com/ContextLab/hypertools/blob/master/docs/tutorials/plot.ipynb).
 After writing the tutorial from `docs/tutorial`, edit the `docs/tutorial/Makefile` to refer to each of you tutorial notebooks ([example](https://github.com/ContextLab/hypertools/blob/master/docs/tutorials/Makefile)).
-The, in the terminal run: `make notebooks`.
+Then, in the terminal run: `make notebooks`.
 If this is successful, the output should be a `.rst` file with the same name as your notebook (and no error messages in the console).
 These `.rst` files will comprise the tutorials section of your documentation website. __NOTE:__ This must be run prior to generating the documentation.

 ### `tutorials.rst`
 This file is used to specify the table of contents for your tutorials.
 It is located in `docs/tutorial.rst`.
 Edit it for you own use by: